 RESULTS AND DISCUSSION

-The Basal Findings of Rectal Palpation Found Before the Starting of the Experimental Protocols
+The Basal Findings of Rectal Palpation Found Before the Start of the Experimental Protocols

-The findings of rectal palpation found before the starting of the experimental protocols are presented in Table 1.
-Among all the experimental cows, 54.72 % cows had cystic ovarian degeneration diagnosed by rectal palpation.
-The cows of this farm were also diagnosed with 9.43% hypertrophied ovaries, 7.55% inactive (small rudimentary), 5.66% anovulatory heat, 1.89% fibrosis ovary and 1.89% corrugated ovaries which considered as the female factors of repeat breeding syndrome.
-Correct deposition of semen, timing of deposition, preservation of semen, thawing of semen and anatomical knowledge of female reproductive system were diagnosed as management factor (18.87%) for repeat breeding problem in this study (Table 1).
+The findings of rectal palpation, conducted prior to the initiation of the experimental protocols, are presented in Table 1.
+Among all the experimental cows, 54.72 of % cows had cystic ovarian degeneration diagnosed by rectal palpation.
+The cows of this farm were also diagnosed with 9.43% hypertrophied ovaries, 7.55% inactive (small rudimentary), 5.66% anovulatory heat, 1.89% fibrosis of the ovary, and 1.89% corrugated ovaries, which are considered as the female factors of repeat breeding syndrome.
+Correct deposition of semen, timing of deposition, preservation of semen, thawing of semen, and anatomical knowledge of the female reproductive system were identified as management factors (18.87%) contributing to the repeat breeding problem in this study (Table 1).

 Time of Onset of Estrus and Estrus Duration